strontic/strontic.github.io/xcyclopedia/library/VSSVC.exe-2A6BB06A14D810601F8CA02A98A3E16F.md

 ## Possible Misuse

 *The following table contains possible examples of `VSSVC.exe` being misused.
-While `VSSVC.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `VSSVC.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --